pmichaillat/job-rationing/README.md

-# Code & Data for "Do Matching Frictions Explain Unemployment?
-Not in Bad Times"
+# Do Matching Frictions Explain Unemployment?
+Not in Bad Times: Code and Data

 This repository contains the code and data accompanying the article ["Do Matching Frictions Explain Unemployment?
 Not in Bad Times"](https://pascalmichaillat.org/1/), written by [Pascal Michaillat](https://pascalmichaillat.org), and published in the [American Economic Review](https://doi.org/10.1257/aer.102.4.1721) in June 2012.